 - The intended parents: Your friends will likely be curious about the people you have chosen to carry for.
 They may have a lot of questions for you, but remember that the intended parents’ story is their own — not yours to tell.
 You might talk with them beforehand to determine what information they are comfortable with sharing.
 But, when it comes to answering your friends’ questions, it’s a good idea to share only the basics.

 Friends can be a great part of your surrogacy support system — but you know who else can?
 A surrogacy professional.
-If you aren’t yet working with a surrogacy agency, or you simply have more questions before embarking on this journey, contact a professional today.
+If you aren’t yet working with a surrogacy agency, or you have more questions before embarking on this journey, contact a professional today to get the answers you need.